Capital North East: Capital North East

 The station was rebranded as 105–106 Capital FM on 3 January 2011, as part of a merger of Global's Galaxy and Hit Music networks to form the nine-stations of Capital.
 Steve Furnell and Karen Wight remained on breakfast with Roger 'Bodg' Howard on drive time.

 Kim Miljus was appointed managing director of Capital North East, replacing Matt Bashford, she was the former station director of Metro Radio.
 Giles Eyre-Tanner became the station's programme controller on 5 October 2011, replacing Stuart Barrie.

-Long-serving Capital Breakfast presenters Steve Furnell and Karen Wight left Capital North East to join rival station Metro Radio.
-Capital Drivetime presenter Roger "Bodg" Howard, producer Matt Bailey and Take Me Out contestant JoJo Hatfield took over from the duo on 3 January 2012.
+Long-serving Capital Breakfast presenters Steve Furnell and Karen Wight left Capital North East to join rival station Metro Radio and TFM, Capital Drivetime presenter Roger "Bodg" Howard, producer Matt Bailey and Take Me Out contestant JoJo Hatfield took over from the duo on 3 January 2012.
 2010 Student Radio Awards winner Rob Howard joined the station and presented Capital Drivetime for three years.
 From 30 November 2015 Gogglebox star Scarlett Moffatt replaced Hatfield for a year.
 On 19 June 2017, former Miss Newcastle winner Hannah Gray took over from Moffatt.

-In May 2015, Capital North East moved to new studios at new studios at Wellbar Central in Newcastle city centre, shared with sister station Heart North East and Communicorp-owned Smooth North East.
+In May 2015, Capital North East moved to new studios at Wellbar Central in Newcastle city centre, shared with sister station Heart North East and Communicorp-owned Smooth North East.

 On 26 February 2019, Global stated the station's local Capital Breakfast and weekend shows would be replaced with networked programming from 8 April 2019.
 The weekday local Capital Drivetime show was retained, alongside news bulletins, traffic updates and advertising.
 "Bodg", Matt Bailey and Hannah Gray left the station whilst Martin Lowes remains.